Agri-Hub/Callisto-Dataset-Collection/README.md

 ## Acknowledgements
+This work has been supported by the CALLISTO project which has been funded by EU's Horizon 2020 research and innovation programme under grant agreement No. 101004152.

 Curated by Beyond Center of EO Research and Satellite Remote Sensing, IAASARS, National Observatory of Athens

 <p float="left">